 In order to overcome the losses or the damage, logistics companies are adopting electronic proof of delivery (ePoD) that updates the system digitally, once the delivery is successful.
 Post successful delivery, the rider collects digital signature and feedback from the customer as proof of delivery. ePoD helps in reducing manual errors and unnecessary delays in information uploading prevent loss of information and provide real-time visibility.

 To provide smoother day-to-day operations and to get real-time visibility FarEye has introduced ePoD feature so that each and every transaction including successful delivery, customer rating & feedback, reasons for failed attempts can be updated on the servers real-time.
 As soon the data is fed on FarEye mobile dashboard, the manager can see the status of each and every job, in real-time.

-The reasons for the shift is to displace the traditional way of working and digitalize the operations in order to improve the effectiveness of the operations. ePoD saves time, prevents errors in reporting and reduces carbon footprints.
+The reasons for the shift is to displace the traditional way of working and digitalize the operations in order to improve the effectiveness of the operations.
+Electronic proof of deliveries saves time, prevents errors in reporting and reduces carbon footprints.

 Companies must adapt to smart